LeonTrii/Playground/Beginning Days (First 13 months)/Generation/README.md

 # Generation Projects

-## It was exciting and enjoyable to play games in which items were generated.

 Google but good: A somewhat Google clone with a random Wikipedia article generator.

 Kaomojisays: Fun Cowsays like project.